Particular/docs.particular.net/servicepulse/usage-config.md

 - LicenseComponent/ASB/SubscriptionId
 - LicenseComponent/ASB/ManagementUrl

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the Azure Service Bus specific settings.
+Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the Azure Service Bus-specific settings.

 #### Minimum Permissions